sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 - reference: https://linux.die.net/sag/dev-fs.html

-The /dev directory contains the special device files for all the devices.
+The `/dev` directory contains the special device files for all the devices.

+The canonical list of the prefixes used in Linux can be found in the documentation at: https://www.kernel.org/doc/html/latest/admin-guide/devices.html

 ```
 $ ls /dev